apache/apex-core/operators/fs/block_reader.md

 - blocksMetadataOutput: output port on which block metadata are emitted if the port is connected.
 This port is useful when a downstream operator that receives records from block reader may also be interested to know the details of the corresponding blocks.

-- messages: output port on which tuples of type `com.datatorrent.lib.io.block.AbstractBlockReader.ReaderRecord`.
+- messages: output port on which tuples of type `com.datatorrent.lib.io.block.AbstractBlockReader.ReaderRecord` are emitted.
 This class encapsulates a `record` and the `blockId` of the corresponding block.

 ###`readerContext`
-This is one of the most important field in the block reader.
+This is one of the most important fields in the block reader.
 It is of type `com.datatorrent.lib.io.block.ReaderContext` and is responsible for fetching bytes that make a record.
-It also lets the reader know how many total bytes were consumed which may not be equal to the total bytes in a record.
+It also lets the reader know how many total bytes were consumed which may not be equal to the total bytes in a record because consumed bytes also include bytes for the record delimiter which may not be a part of the actual record.

 Once the reader creates an input stream for the block (or uses the previous opened stream if the current block is successor of the previous block) it initializes the reader context by invoking `readerContext.initialize(stream, blockMetadata, consecutiveBlock);`.
-Initialize method is where any implementations of `ReaderContext` can create any state which can be used during the lifetime of reading of a block.
+Initialize method is where any implementation of `ReaderContext` can perform all the operations which have to be executed just before reading the block or create states which are used during the lifetime of reading the block.

 Once the initialization is done, `readerContext.next()` is called repeatedly until it returns `null`.
 It is left to the `ReaderContext` implementations to decide when a block is completely processed.
 In cases when a record is split across adjacent blocks, reader context may decide to read ahead of the current block boundary to completely fetch the split record (examples- `LineReaderContext` and `ReadAheadLineReaderContext`).
 In other cases when there isn't a possibility of split record (example- `FixedBytesReaderContext`), it returns `null` immediately when the block boundary is reached.
 The return type of `readerContext.next()` is of type `com.datatorrent.lib.io.block.ReaderContext.Entity` which is just a wrapper for a `byte[]` that represents the record and total bytes used in fetching the record.

 ###Abstract methods
-- `STREAM setupStream(B block)`: Creating a stream for a block is dependent on the type of source which is not known to AbstractBlockReader.
+- `STREAM setupStream(B block)`: creating a stream for a block is dependent on the type of source which is not known to AbstractBlockReader.
 Sub-classes which deal with a specific data source provide this implementation.

 - `R convertToRecord(byte[] bytes)`<a name="convertToRecord"></a>: this converts the array of bytes into the actual instance of record type.

 ###Auto-scalability
-Block reader can auto-scale, that is, depending on the backlog (total number of all the blocks which are waiting in the 'blocksMetadataInput' port queue of all partitions) it can create more partitions or reduce them.
+Block reader can auto-scale, that is, depending on the backlog (total number of all the blocks which are waiting in the `blocksMetadataInput` port queue of all partitions) it can create more partitions or reduce them.
 Details are discussed in the last section which covers the [partitioner and stats-listener](#partitioning).

 ###Configuration
-1. **maxReaders**: when auto-scaling is enabled, this controls the maximum number of block reader partitions that can be created.
+1.  <a name="maxReaders"></a>**maxReaders**: when auto-scaling is enabled, this controls the maximum number of block reader partitions that can be created.
-2. **minReaders**: when auto-scaling is enabled, this controls the minimum number of block reader partitions that should always exist.
+2. <a name="minReaders"></a>**minReaders**: when auto-scaling is enabled, this controls the minimum number of block reader partitions that should always exist.
-3. **collectStats**: this enables or disables auto-scaling.
+3. <a name="collectStats"></a>**collectStats**: this enables or disables auto-scaling.
 When it is set to `true` the stats (number of blocks in the queue) are collected and this triggers partitioning; otherwise auto-scaling is disabled.
 4. **intervalMillis**: when auto-scaling is enabled, this specifies the interval at which the reader will trigger the logic of computing the backlog and auto-scale.

 ##<a name="AbstractFSBlockReader"></a>AbstractFSBlockReader
 This abstract implementation deals with files.
-Different types of file systems that are implementations of hadoop's `org.apache.hadoop.fs.FileSystem` are supported.
+Different types of file systems that are implementations of `org.apache.hadoop.fs.FileSystem` are supported.
 The user can override `getFSInstance()` method to create an instance of a specific `FileSystem`.
-By default, filesystem instance is created from the filesytem uri that comes from the default hadoop configuration.
+By default, filesystem instance is created from the filesytem URI that comes from the default hadoop configuration.

 ```java
   protected FileSystem getFSInstance() throws IOException